pfnet-research/chainer-LSGAN/README.md

 # chainer-LSGAN
 An implementation of [_Mao et al., "Least Squares Generative Adversarial Networks" 2017_](https://arxiv.org/abs/1611.04076) using the [Chainer framework](http://chainer.org/).

+Disclaimer: PFN provides no warranty or support for this implementation.
+Use it at your own risk.
+See [license](LICENSE.md) for details.

 Results
 -------
 CIFAR10 & MNIST for 100 epochs